SirRender00/texasholdem/docs/game_information.rst

 .. note::
     The :meth:`~texasholdem.game.game.TexasHoldEm.take_action()` takes two optional arguments
     :code:`value` and :code:`total` that are mutually exclusive (both mean how much to raise *to*).
+    To facilitate translation between the two based on preference there are the :meth:`~texasholdem.game.game.TexasHoldEm.total_to_value` and
+    :meth:`~texasholdem.game.game.TexasHoldEm.value_to_total` methods.

 .. warning::
     As of version 0.6, the :code:`value` argument has been renamed to :code:`total`.
 The